Emergency School Closure and Alert Information

 - Posting of closure will be on the website as a Pop-Up Alert notification.
 Visitors to the Website will see a Pop-Up Alert notifying them of the emergency closure.
 Once this alert is closed, a small bell will be present on the left side of your window.
 Clicking this icon will open up the alert if you need to view it again (see images to the right).

-- The announcement will also indicate that school will be closed and students should engage in E-Learning activities related to their specific grade, or if we will just have a Snow Day.
+- The announcement will also indicate that school will be closed and students should engage in E-Learning activities related to their specific grade, or if we will just have a Snow Day when appropriate.

 School Closing Due to Inclement Weather